AnithaAnnem/Snaatak-/README.md

   8. [ References](#references)

-#  SOP for  Managing Services on Ubuntu with systemct
+#  SOP for  Managing Services On Ubuntu With systemctl

 # Introduction